ysimonson/guile-sys/README.md

 ## Notes

+First and foremost, you probably don't want to use this or any other guile bundings for rust.
+Guile liberally uses `setjmp`/`longjmp`, which breaks rust destructors.
+I don't see how this could be avoided without seriously crippling it ergonomically.

-Documentation was generated on macOS.
+Second, documentation was generated on macOS.
 If you use a different platform, some of the things in the docs won't be available to you, and some things that you have access to will not be in the docs; e.g. you can disregard anything with darwin in its name.
 Generally these items should not be directly used anyways.